-- Revenue protection is the responsibility of all postal employees - Signature Confirmation fees, in addition to postage, must be collected - When Signature Confirmation is combined with other special services, fees for all services must be collected - For example: a customer mails a Priority Mail item with Signature Confirmation service, Numbered Insured and a Return Receipt.
-The postage and the fees for Signature Confirmation, Numbered Insured and a Return Receipt must all be collected - The receipt portion of the Signature Confirmation label must be properly completed when the piece is presented at the retail counter - The Priority Mail or Package Services box must be checked for refund purposes - Round date the receipt - Optional: the customer may fill out "Article Sent To" box if desired this information is not necessary for Postal use - Customers may need to be made aware of the Waiver of Signature option
+- Signature Confirmation fees, in addition to postage, must be collected. - The receipt portion of the Signature Confirmation label must be properly completed when the piece is presented at the retail counter. - The Priority Mail or Package Services box must be checked for refund purposes. - Round dates the receipt. - Optional: the customer may fill out "Article Sent To" box if desired this information is not necessary for Postal use. - Customers may need to be made aware of the Waiver of Signature option. - When other special services are combined with Signature Confirmation, fees for all services must be collected.